EN-IH-WDPT-JUN21/tEapot-Microservices-CRM/README.md

 <!-- ROADMAP -->
 ## Roadmap
 This project is still in early development.
 Future functionalities are yet to be determined.
+For instance, validations are currently handled by respective services, while a single validation-service could be developed for this purpose in the future.

 ## Issues
 See the [open issues](https://github.com/EN-IH-WDPT-JUN21/tEapot-Microservices-CRM/issues) for a list of known issues.